The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

--- Use the USE_HASH hint to instruct the optimizer to use the hash join algorithm (HASH-JOIN) to execute the query.
+-- Use the USE_HASH hint to indicate that the optimizer use the hash join algorithm (HASH-JOIN) to execute the query.

--- For the join operation between the orders and order_items tables, the orders table is the right table, and the order_items table is the left table.
+-- For the join between the orders and order_items tables, the orders table is the right table and the order_items table is the left table.

 SELECT /*+ USE_HASH(l h) */ *